lkwagner/autogenv2/README.md

 | Runner | __init__, check\_status(), run(inpfn,outfn)              | queue id                      | Execute the job, possibly using a queue system, and report on its completion.                                                                                      |

-## Level 2: Managing completion of a job element
+## Level 2: Manager

- * The Manager object consists of a Writer, Reader, and Runner.
-Its role is to complete the job element according to the requirements set out in Reader.
+The Manager object consists of at least one Writer, Reader, and Runner.
 The Manager owns the directory for the time of its execution, that is, until it says it's done.

-*[Comment: Maybe this should be ElementManager?]*
+A manager may need multiple nextstep() calls before it's done.
+For example, one might want to run crystal and then properties using a queue to run both.

+Functions
+ * __init__: Will be different for different managers, since they need different input objects.
+ * nextstep() : Attempt to complete the next step in the calculation.
+ * is\_consistent(other) : Check that the plan in other is consistent with the current plan.
+ * write\_summary() : Print out some information about the calculation

-## Level 3: Job ensemble
+## Level 3: Job (or Job Recipe)

-Each Manager defines a job element, and a sequence of managers defines a job.
+A Job manages a sequence of managers.
+These objects define a simulation protocol.
+For example, one might perform:
+ * CRYSTAL DFT calculation
+ * convert to QWalk format
+ * variance optimize a Jastrow
+ * perform diffusion Monte Carlo.
+The Job manages the Managers to attain this recipe.
+In this example, it would have four Managers to complete each of the steps, and coordinate the inputs and outputs to make sure that the QWalk converter knows where the CRYSTAL outputs are, etc.

+The Job also has the responsibility of converting the raw data of the various managers into a coherent data structure.

+Functions:
+ * __init__: options are set here.
+ * nextstep() : run the next step
+ * status() : return the current status of the calculation

+## Level 4: Job Ensemble

 A job ensemble is a sequence of jobs.

-*[Comment: we may wish to define a Job object that formalizes this and comes with an 'id' variable]*
+It manages the directory structure and recovering state.

 ## Storage